Slavery in the Ottoman Empire: Sexual slavery

+Sexual slavery in the Armenian genocide

+Prior to the Armenian genocide, the Ottoman government had stressed the link between the payment of jizya and the protected status of the Armenian community.
+However, the appeal by Armenian leaders to outside powers prior to 1915, to press the Ottomans to make reforms for the Christians, was subsequently cited as a violation of their contract with the state, removing that protected status, including the protection from enslavement.

+During the Armenian genocide, numerous Armenian women were raped and subjected to sexual slavery, with women forced into prostitution or forcibly married to non-Armenians, or sold as sex slaves to military officials.
+Kidnapped Armenian girls were sorted on the basis of their age, beauty and marital status.
+The "first choice" was given to high-level Ottoman officials.
+One German reported the sale of girls in Ras al-Ayn and testified that the policemen carried out the trade in girls.
+A few slave markets were set up in the vicinity of government buildings, while Armenian captive sex slaves were kept in the Red Crescent Hospital in Trebizond.
+Research has shown that Turkish women were often also complicit in the crimes perpetrated against Armenian women by assisting in selling them into sexual slavery.

 Slaves in the Imperial Harem

 Very little is actually known about the Imperial Harem, and much of what is thought to be known is actually conjecture and imagination.
 There are two main reasons for the lack of accurate accounts on this subject.
 The first was the barrier imposed by the people of the Ottoman society – the Ottoman people did not know much about the machinations of the Imperial Harem themselves, due to it being physically impenetrable, and because the silence of insiders was enforced.
-The second was that any accounts from this period were from European travelers, who were both not privy to the information, and also inherently presented a Western bias and potential for misinterpretation by being outsiders to the Ottoman culture.
-Despite the acknowledged biases by many of these sources themselves, scandalous stories of the Imperial Harem and the sexual practices of the sultans were popular, even if they were not true.
-Accounts from the seventeenth century drew from both a newer, seventeenth century trend as well as a more traditional style of history-telling; they presented the appearance of debunking previous accounts and exposing new truths, while proceeding to propagate old tales as well as create new ones.
-However, European accounts from captives who served as pages in the imperial palace, and the reports, dispatches, and letters of ambassadors resident in Istanbul, their secretaries, and other members of their suites proved to be more reliable than other European sources.
-And further, of this group of more reliable sources, the writings of the Venetians in the sixteenth century surpassed all others in volume, comprehensiveness, sophistication, and accuracy.
+The second was that any accounts from this period were from European travelers, who were both not privy to the information, and also further distanced from the inner workings of the Royal Harem by virtue of being non-Muslim (kafir) foreigners.
+Despite this, scandalous stories of the Imperial Harem, and the sexual practices of the sultans there-in were popular, whether they originated from sensationalist claims or uncomfortable truths.
+Ibrahim, successor to Murad IV, inherited the throne in 1640 and famously squandered public funds to conduct massive orgies in the palace with such frequency that lurid stories of the sexual excesses of the sultanate became emblematic of dynastic life throughout the seventeenth century.

+However, European accounts from captives who served as pages in the imperial palace, and the reports, dispatches, and letters of ambassadors resident in Istanbul, their secretaries, and other members of their suites offered more reliable insight than other, often religiously motivated European sources.
+And further, of this group, the writings of the Venetians in the sixteenth century are considered especially extensive in volume, comprehensiveness, sophistication, and accuracy.